Puerto Galera – Port of the Galleons

 - Tamaraw Falls, (15km from Puerto Galera on the road to Calapan).

 - Muelle Bay.
-The bay is a beautiful natural harbor where some of the ferries and boats dock.
+The bay is a beautiful natural harbour where some of the ferries and boats dock.
 Around the bay is a row of restaurants, shops and bars where you can sit and enjoy the view of the scenery.

 As you walk about Sabang or White Beach you’ll no doubt get approached by people offering a trip to one or more of the above places.
 These are often a full day out by Jeepney and include your lunch and are very reasonably priced.
 If you want to visit a nice beach, ask one of the local boatmen to take you to one.